mysociety/alaveteli/docs/running/requests.md

 To resend a request, go to
 the <a href="{{ site.baseurl }}docs/glossary/#admin"
 class="glossary__link">admin interface</a>, click on **Requests**, then
 click on the name of the request you want to change.
 Go to the **Outgoing messages** heading.
-Click the chevron next to the first outgoing message - the initial request.
-A panel of information about that message will be revealed.
+Click the chevron next to the first outgoing message, which is the initial request.
+A panel of information about that message will appear.
 Click on the **Resend** button.

 To send a request to a different authority, go to the <a href="{{ site.baseurl }}docs/glossary/#admin"